This is a "DO" course:

 We expect weekly progress:

 High marks for something small that works well; Less marks for something

-grandiose that works unreliably or has poor workmanship.
+grandiose that works unreliably or has poor connection to course material.

 Ryan: explanation ...